For quick reference, here's a table comparing Prehired to everyone else.

 How long does it take to get started?
 Many programs take weeks or months to even decide whether to let you in.
 And then you have to wait more weeks to months to start the program.
 And then you need to invest months in the training.
 With Prehired, you can apply, interview and find out if you're offered enrollment within days.
 And you start the program as soon as the day after your enrollment offer.

 How much content and training is there?
 Look how much training they're really giving you.
-Our program is 40+ hours in course content, another 20 hours to work with your Mentor and get certified, plus 60 to 120 hours to run our Career Search Process.
+Prehired’s program is 40+ hours in course content, another 20 hours of 1:1 work with your Mentor, plus 60 to 120 hours to run our Career Search Process until you choose the job offer right for you.

 Do you have to attend training live?
 If a program doesn't let you train on your own time (since you may be working a full-time job, have family obligations, etc.), it won't work for you.
 Our core training is video-based, and you can then schedule live mentoring at your convenience.